SPAAM-community/AncientMetagenomeDir/ancient-sediment/README.md

 All column with 'defined categories' should be validated against `assets/enums/<column>.json`.
-This is to ensure data consistency, e.g. all dental calculus samples are listed as `dental calculus` (as defined in `assets/enums/<column>.json`.
+This is to ensure data consistency, e.g. all Lake Sediment samples are listed as `lake sediment` (as defined in `assets/enums/<column>.json`.
 This is to ensure data consistency.

 If you wish to a new category, please consult with the [SPAAM